-The Hanhagah will be divided into four Va'adot (sub-committees).
-Each Va'ad focuses on a different aspect of school life: Yahadut (Jewish Life)' Ruach (School Spirit & House Culture); Tarbut (The Arts) and Tikkun Olam (Repairing the World/Social Justice).
+The Hanhagah is divided into four Va'adot (sub-committees).
+Each Va'ad focuses on a different aspect of school life: Yahadut (Jewish Life); Ruach (School Spirit & House Culture); Tarbut (The Arts), and Tikkun Olam (Repairing the World/Social Justice).

-Each Va'ad will have 1-2 Roshei Va'ad (heads of committee).
+Each Va'ad has 1-2 Rashei Va'ad (heads of committee).
 These Rashim (heads) will be responsible for the facilitation of Va'ad meetings, serve as points of contact and will oversee the initiatives of the Va'ad.
 Rashim will receive additional support in order to fulfil these responsibilities.

-The Hanhagah meets weekly with Tzev Lev (Jewish Experiential Education team) and Senior School leaders to plan initiatives and events.
+The Hanhagah meets weekly with Tzev Lev (Jewish Experiential Education team) to plan initiatives and events.
 It plays a central role in driving student engagement in Jewish life activities and building school spirit and culture.
 Members are offered leadership training and mentoring.